 For beginners I would recommend buying seedlings at your local nursery or garden centre.
 You might also be able to get some from friends who have a large garden – usually they’ll have seeded too many!
 You can also start seeds in containers but it does take longer and baby seedlings need a bit more care.

-Seeds you can again find at your local nursery, garden centre, even your grocery store or you can order them by mail order.
+Seeds you can also find at your local nursery or garden centre.
+Even your grocery store may have a small selection or you can order them by mail order.

 There are a few factors to consider when looking for a spot to put your containers.
 The good news is that most containers except very large ones can easily be moved if at first you pick the wrong location.